Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 • Incorrect lubrication intervals

-• Grease washed out (especially in exposed environments)
+• Grease being washed out, especially in exposed environments

 2. Over-Lubrication

-πŸ‘‰ More grease does not mean better protection.
+👉 More grease does not automatically provide better protection.

 In bare shaft systems, alignment is critical.

-If the motor and pump are not correctly aligned:
+If the motor and pump are not aligned correctly:

 • Shaft stress increases